11 Tricks to Avoid Holiday Belly Bloat

 Don’t overdo dairy

 Even if you’re not lactose intolerant, the holiday season is full of dairy temptations (think eggnog, cheese platters, and creamy desserts) that you should avoid.
 “Generally, a little dairy is OK, but a large amount at one time might not be.
 If you know you’re going to a party, avoid dairy during the day and limit your portion of dairy-laden food at the buffet,” says Broihier.
 “Consider taking lactase tablets or drops.”
 (Consult your physician first, as these products may be contraindicated for some, including young children and pregnant or breastfeeding women.)
-Here are a few food subscription boxes for the health-conscious foodie on your list.

 Don’t forget the basics